FormIt360/autodesk-formit-360-web-help/Creating Designs/Sketching Shapes.md

 ## Sketching Rectangles

 ![](Images/GUID-8C3D33D8-5D89-4D52-9425-323604428765-low.png)
-1. Click once in the drawing area to place the first corner of the rectangle.
+1. Click once in the canvas to place the first corner of the rectangle.
 2. Move in the desired direction for the first edge of the rectangle, and place the second point.
 3. Finally, follow the same steps as before to place the third point and final corner of the rectangle.